 “I love research, revealing what people think, doing surveys and interviews, and I also love visual design.”

 “I actually signed up over a year ago, but life kind of … got in the way.
-Then, one year later, I got in touch again and a Career Advisor called Samantha remembered me and wrote me a really nice message.
+Then, one year later, I got in touch again and a program advisor called Samantha remembered me and wrote me a really nice message.
 It was more personal, and I was really happy about that – those little things are really important.
 UX is about people, after all.”

 “The connection to the mentors and tutors is a really big strength.
 I’m here (in the CF office), for example, which is quite unusual.
 I enjoyed the feedback – my tutor was so passionate and precise, and sometimes strict, but I love her so much.
 She saw me developing, and knows me, and her words not only made me realise what was missing, but also what I had already learned.”